Why Did You Lose Your Memory of the Accident?

 Taking these steps can help safeguard your rights and preserve crucial evidence, even when memory loss complicates the situation.
 While memory issues may present challenges, the right approach and a committed legal advocate can make a significant difference in your pursuit of justice and compensation.

-If you or a loved one has suffered memory loss due to an accident, Luxenberg Garbett Kelly & George P.C. may be able to help.
-With 90 years of experience and a strong record of securing millions for injury victims, our team of Western Pennsylvania traumatic brain injury attorneys can handle every aspect of your case so you can focus on recovery.
-Call (724) 658-8535 today to schedule a consultation and work with a team that treats you like family while fighting for the compensation you deserve.
+If you or a loved one has suffered memory loss due to an accident, Luxenberg Garbett Kelly & George P.C. is here to help.
+With 90 years of experience and a strong record of securing millions for injury victims, our team of Western Pennsylvania traumatic brain injury attorneys can handle every aspect of your case so that you can focus on recovery.
+Call us at (724) 658-8535 today to schedule a consultation and work with a team that treats you like family while fighting for the compensation you deserve.

 It All Starts Here